HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 you just better need to heed the omens blood seer had a vision but he never sees it all

-hate is the only thing running in my veins               /// KILLLXV i'm a sick fuck just another product of pain
+hate is the only thing running in my veins
+i'm a sick fuck just another product of pain

 all of my disciples are rebels they just wanna kill